off-by-some/TRELLIS-BOX/README.md

 ```bash
 $ ./trellis.sh run --dev
 ```
-This mounts your source code into the container, enabling automatic code reloading when you make changes.
-Perfect for development and debugging!
+This enables hot reloading for UI and app changes.
+Perfect for interface development and debugging Streamlit issues.
+Note: Core algorithm changes require rebuilding the image.

 Or if you prefer, pull and run the pre-built Docker image:
 ```bash